 Dense root masses of trees and large shrubs can also cause impenetrable boundaries to surface water.
 This can cause areas of high saturation.
 Again a soak away will give the water somewhere to escape and slowly be re-absorbed by the landscape.

 To drain a garden you have to identify where the surface water naturally wants to go, (down hill).
 If low spots or damming are preventing this you have to allow it a route to get there.
 If this is not an option a void must be created where the water can run to.
 Consequently in times of heavy rain water can be captured and slowly reabsorbed by the landscape.
 For this reason a combination of re-working garden levels and soak-aways are always the solution.

 If you are about to start a landscape drainage project check out our resource page and recommended landscaping tools article here.

 The book Practical Drainage is an extensive resource on landscape drainage and can be found on Amazon here.

 If you require garden drainage services as well as landscaping services feel free to contact us.
-We cover Buckinghamshire as well as the whole Chiltern area.
-We also cover Hertfordshire, Oxfordshire Bedfordshire as well as London.

 Paul Nicolaides has over 30 years of recreational gardening and 20 years of professional landscaping experience.
 He has worked for landscape contractors including design and build practices across London and the South East.
 In 2006 he qualified with a BA Hons degree and post graduate diploma in Landscape Architecture.
 In 2009 he founded Ecospaces an ecological landscaping practice which aims to improve social cohesion and reduce climate change through landscaping.
 In 2016 he founded Buckinghamshire Landscape Gardeners which designs and builds gardens across Buckinghamshire and the South East.
 This blog aims to provide easy problem solving information to its audience and encourage others to take up the joy of landscaping and gardening.